 That being said, the number one cause of excessive shedding is actually malnutrition.
 Many pet food manufacturers work to provide dog food that is full of nutrients so owners don’t have to worry about supplements, but sometimes it’s just not enough for your pup’s health.
 You should always ask your local veterinarian about a new dog’s diet requirements when you first take him in for a checkup.

 When any of our dog walking or pet sitting staff visit your dog, we take note of any excess shedding and make sure to let you know in the daily visit report if your pet is itching, scratching, or has any bald patches that we haven’t seen before to make sure that any health issues are addressed as soon as possible.
-If you’re interested in having our attentive eyes care for your dog’s needs on daily walks, check out our monthly package rates here.
+If you’re interested in having our attentive eyes care for your dog’s needs on daily walks, contact us about our monthly packages.